yfenes/interviewbit/README.md

 # interviewbit
-Solutions for Interviewbit Questions in Python 3.
+Solutions for Interviewbit questions I've solved so far in Python 3.